 The Food and Drug Administration allows 3,000 food additives to be used in the US food supply.
 (1)

 When you get down to reading food labels, it gets confusing.

 You will find everyday items on the list like salt, vitamin C, and acetic acid (vinegar).

-You’ll also find long-winded names like Eleutherococcus senticosus which may sound suspicious, but is actually the healthy herb ginseng.
+You’ll also find long-winded names like Eleutherococcus senticosus which sounds suspicious, but this is actually the healthy herb ginseng.

 And ironically, it is highly suspected of making people who use it fatter!

 Aspartame is made up of three brain-damaging chemicals — aspartic acid, phenylalanine, and methanol.
-Learn how these chemicals affect your brain in Warning!
-This Sweetener May Affect Your Memory, and Worse…

 Formerly known as Nutrasweet, but now called AminoSweet, this is one of the easiest brain-damaging chemicals to avoid since it is clearly labeled.

 The most common sources of aspartame include diet sodas, any product that says sugar-free, and those little blue packages that go by the brand names Equal or NutraSweet.